Online Toolshop at Blackberry Lane

 Many gardeners who have tried using the Ho-Mi have become enthusiastic users, saying things like “ I have not met another gardening tool that I have been this delighted with.
 Now, instead of dragging a tote full of hand-tools out to the garden, I just pick up my trusty ho-mi and I'm set for just about anything.”

-Michael Plane of Gundaroo Tiller in Australia, who introduced us to Ho-Mi, advises his customers never to lend their Ho-Mi to their gardening friends, because they will never get them back . . .
+Michael Plane of Gundaroo Tiller in Australia, who introduced us to Ho-Mi, advised his customers never to lend their Ho-Mi to gardening friends, because he said: ‘they will never get them back . . .’

 In Practice